Great Barrier Reef World Heritage Listing

 The Australian Government submitted an update to the State of Conservation of the Great Barrier Reef Report in March 2023.
 This included information about key policy changes to protect the Great Barrier Reef since the reactive monitoring mission.

-That includes a further $160 million to support fishers to significantly reduce net fishing and other high risk fishing activities that impact the Reef, ensuring the Great Barrier Reef is gillnet free by mid-2027.
+The Australian and Queensland governments are committed to protecting the Great Barrier Reef, with increased action and investment towards climate change and accelerating progress towards the water quality targets. $160 million is being committed to support fishers to significantly reduce net fishing and other high risk fishing activities that impact the Reef, ensuring the Great Barrier Reef is gillnet free by mid-2027.
+Read more about how this phase out will provide greater protection for threatened, endangered and protected species.

 The Queensland Government will continue to work with the Australian Government to take strong action to further protect the Reef ahead of the next World Heritage Committee meeting.